What Is Teen Drug Abuse?

 Teen Street Drug Abuse

 Marijuana is, by far, the most common illegal street drug abused by teens.
-In one study, high school seniors admitted to abusing hallucinogens (less than 5%), ecstasy (4%), cocaine (less than 3%), and bath salts, PCP, methamphetamine, and heroin (all around 1% or less) in the past year.
+In one recent survey, high school seniors admitted to abusing hallucinogens (7.5%), ecstasy (3.5%), cocaine (4%), as well as methamphetamine, ketamine, salvia, and inhalants (all around 2% or less) in the past year.
 Use of illegal drugs can have dangerous, even deadly, consequences.

 Street names for inhalants include whippets, snappers, laughing gas, rush, and bold.